Skip to main content

 Why TradeMonkey Must Be Used During Trading

-Traditional journaling happens after the session, when memory, emotions, and narratives change the truth.
+Traditional after-session review happens after the trading session is over.
+That is when memory, emotions, and narratives change the truth.

 TradeMonkey works differently.